-PAM recently selected three of their top drivers, who happen to be female, to talk about why they work in a profession known for its long hours and strenuous demands.
+PAM recently selected three of our top achievers, all women CDL drivers, to talk about why they work in a profession known for its long hours and strenuous demands.
 All three drivers shared their ups and downs of truck driving and discussed why they’ve chosen to dedicate themselves to a career with PAM.
 These professionals have positioned themselves as equals with their male peers because they’ve proven they can handle anything the road puts in their way.

 Kathleen “the Machine” Delany

 Kathleen Delany spent most of her working life in administration and customer service.
 One day she realized she had reached the peak of her career and her maximum income, which wasn’t enough, given all her years of hard work.

 “I got to a point in my life where I wanted to be making an income that was comparable to something more than that, to be treated fairly, and to have the opportunity to make the kind of money my colleagues make,” she says.
 “So I started truck driving school in Detroit, made good connections, and I’ve never looked back at the sales world.”

 After driving for PAM for three years, Kathleen has found a fulfilling career where both men and women are treated equally, including a salary that rewards hard work and dedication.